YouMeb/youmeb-mongoose/README.md

 ### A package for youmeb framework connecting mongoDB with mongoose

 Features:
+*
-* Quickly use
+*

 ## How to use youmeb-mongoose

 * `youmeb generate:mongoose-model` to generate a new mongoose model
-* `youmeb generate:mongoose-model-delete` to delete a mongoose model
+* `youmeb delete:mongoose-model` to delete a mongoose model
+* `youmeb backup:mongoose-model` to backup your mongoose model setting
-* `youmeb generate:mongoose-model-batchinsert` to batch insert mongoose models
+* `youmeb insert:mongoose-model` to batch insert your old mongoose model setting

 not finish...